 In addition to the systems used in CLL staging, SLL may also be staged using the Lugano classification, which may also be referred to as a modification of the Ann Arbor staging system.
 In this system, SLLs are assigned numerical values, from stage I-IV:

-- Stage I: cancer cells are confined to a single lymph nodeA small lump or mass of tissue in your body.A small lump or mass of tissue in your body.A small lump or mass of tissue in your body. area, either above or below the diaphragm (large muscle separating the abdomenstomach, stomach area, belly, tummy from the chest).
+- Stage I: cancer cells are confined to a single lymph nodea small lump or mass of tissue in your body area, either above or below the diaphragm (large muscle separating the abdomenstomach, stomach area, belly from the chest).
 This stage is also known as early-stage cancer.

 - Stage II: cancer cells have spread to two or more lymph node areas on the same side of the diaphragm.
-This is also known as localisedOnly to one area/place of body. cancer.
+This is also known as localisedaffecting only one area of body cancer.

 - Stage III: the cancer has become larger and affected lymph node areas on both sides of the diaphragm.
 This is also known as localised cancer.